Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: Conclusion

 \section{Conclusion}

 This paper presents TANGO, an innovative GRL framework that enhances explainability and trustworthiness in AI-native 6G networks.
 TANGO integrates a Bayesian-GNN explainer and reasoner within a symbolic subsystem to provide in-hoc explanations during learning.
 This approach is crucial for mission-critical use-cases where traditional post-hoc XAI methods are insufficient.
 Our implementation of TANGO in a real-world testbed PoC for a gNB radio resource allocation problem demonstrated substantial improvements in network management operations.
 The framework effectively minimizes under- and over-provisioning of PRBs while penalizing decisions based on uncertain or unimportant edge-node relationships, underscoring its efficacy.
 Experimental results have shown that TANGO significantly expedites convergence compared to baseline and other benchmarks.
 Notably, TANGO achieved an impressive 96.39\% accuracy in optimal PRB allocation during the inference phase, surpassing the baseline by 1.22$\times$.
+Since TANGO shows higher complexity in some metrics compared to the benchmarks, we plan to address this in future work.
+Potential solutions include optimizing the algorithmic efficiency of TANGO's components, exploring more lightweight neural network architectures, or employing techniques like model pruning and quantization.
 This work paves the way for future research to explore the broader applicability of in-hoc explainability in various AI-driven 6G problems, enhancing trust and reliability in AI systems.